🏄 137 SPOTS. 7-DAY FORECASTS. 100% FREE — EXPLORE NOW

 What is the water temperature at Ocean City Inlet?

-The current water temperature at Ocean City Inlet is 51°F. A 5/4mm wetsuit with boots and gloves is recommended.
+The current water temperature at Ocean City Inlet is 70°F. A springsuit or shorty wetsuit is recommended.

 What is the surf like at Ocean City Inlet today?